10 Top Medicinal Uses Of Amman Pacharisi | Euphorbia Hirta

 4. Anti Cancer Properties:

-Amman pacharisi extract has been proven to be cytotoxic to many type of cancer cells.
-It just amazes me how common herbs that we neglect and consider as weeds can be potential life savers.
-Amman pacharisi is particularly effective against malignant melanomas and squamous cell carcinomas.
+Amman Pacharisi extract has been shown to be cytotoxic to various types of cancer cells.
+It’s amazing how common herbs, often considered weeds, can be potential life-savers.
+Amman Pacharisi is particularly effective against malignant melanomas and squamous cell carcinomas.

 5. Analgesic, Anti inflammatory and Anti Pyretic Properties:

-Amman pacharisi extract has been proven to reduce pain and inflammation.
-The tea can be taken if we suffer from any kind of inflammation and pain.
-Amman pacharisi also helps fights off infection and reduces fever.
-When applied as a poultice, it can reduce the inflammation and pain in that area instantly.
+Amman Pacharisi extract has been proven to reduce pain and inflammation.
+Drinking the tea can help alleviate inflammation and pain.
+It also fights infections and reduces fever.
+When applied as a poultice, it can instantly reduce inflammation and pain in the affected area.

 6. Anti Diarrheal Properties:

-Amman pacharisi extract has been traditionally given to treat diarrhea as it has anti bacterial, anti amoebic and anti spasmodic properties.
-For treating diarrhea, the water extract of the whole plant is generally used, the leaf powder also can be taken.
-The flavonoid quercitrin found in amman pacharisi is responsible for its anti diarrheal properties.
+Amman Pacharisi extract has traditionally been used to treat diarrhea due to its anti-bacterial, anti-amoebic, and anti-spasmodic properties.
+Typically, the water extract of the whole plant is used, but the leaf powder can also be effective.
+The flavonoid quercitrin in amman pacharisi is responsible for its anti-diarrheal properties.

 7. Treats Warts: